GianGian/CloneSwitch/README.md

 # CloneSwitch
-Program to Clean and Clone config from a switch to another
+Program to Clean and Clone config from a switch to another.

+Version 1.0